Milledish/asgnmnt2/README.md

 Group name: pink dogs (cause we love pink dogs - duh)

-What the project does
-This project is given to us through NTNU's course IDG1293.
-It revolves around using different technologies to develop a scrollytelling website.
+The project task covered in this repository is given to us through NTNU's webdevelopments course, IDG1293.
+The task revolves around using different technologies to develop a scrollytelling website about one of the 17 UN sustainable development goals.

-Why the project is useful
-The project is useful because the users can learn about one of the Sustainability Goals.
+These goals can be found here: https://sdgs.un.org/goals

+This project will cover goal xx, and implemented, will present a scrollytelling website, which will broadcast information about and offer a useful learning source about the said goal and how we can attain it.

 How users can get started with the project
     - First open Visual Studio code